 The TAP notes that the emissions from degradation are estimated using the best available data.
 However, the TAP also notes that the best available data does not allow for estimation of emissions and removals to be estimated within each forest category for the period 2010-15.
-This is because there is no NFI for this periods and an NFI will not be available until 2019.
+This is because there is no NFI for this period and an NFI will not be available until 2019.
 This leads to an underestimation of emissions in the RL.
 This is likely conservative, but the numbers could be significant.
-The TAP suggests that Vietnam provide further information on the degree of underestimation by further disaggregating the estimated degradation emissions to 1) changes between class and 2) changes within forest categories.
-Vietnam should also provide some description of how this issue may be addressed in the future.
+During the review the TAP and the Vietnam team had several discussions about this issue, including identifying alternative options.
+Following this discussion Vietnam provided detailed reasoning for using the method chosen, including reasons for not applying alternatives.
+Vietnam provided increase information on the potential underestimation by further disaggregating the estimated degradation emissions to 1) changes between class and 2) changes within forest categories.
+Vietnam also described how this could be addressed in the future.
+The TAP reiterates that the option chosen is conservative and is likely the best option given the data and circumstances.